Cloud-Innovation-Partners/cloudtdms/docs/README.md

 ### Synthetic Data Generation

-Create a file with `.py` extension inside the `scripts` directory of `cloudtdms`.
+Create a file with `.py` extension inside the `config` directory of `cloudtdms`.
 This file will serve as a configuration to generate synthetic data. `CloudTDMS` expects a python script with a `STREAM` variable of type dictionary containing key-value pairs of configuration attributes defining your data generation scheme.
-Below is an example script containing various configuration attributes that are used to define the data generation process.
+Below is an example configuration containing various configuration attributes that are used to define the data generation process.
 You can find the details of all the configuration attributes supported by this version of cloudtdms in the [Configuration Attributes](configuration_script.md) section.

-Here we shall quickly go through the example script below to get the idea of data generation script.
+Here we shall quickly go through the example configuration below to get the idea of data generation script.

-**example script**
+**example configuration**

 ```python
 STREAM = {